99003746/N9_SDLC_CALCULATOR/1_Requirements/PRODUCT_FEATURES_&_SWOT_ANALYSIS/README.md

 4) The calculator is going to have a clear function which will clear the calculator display.

-5) The calculator will have a liquid crystal display i.e. LCD Display.
+5) The calculator will have a liquid crystal display i.e. LCD display.

 **SWOT ANALYSIS:**